Adrienne Sweetman

 Protecting the climate, empowering women

-jeopardize the harvests and thus often people's only income.
+The consequences of global warming are threatening the people of Tanzania, whose main source of income is usually agriculture.
+Extreme weather conditions are on the increase, with droughts, heavy rainfall and flooding jeopardizing harvests and often people's only income.
 Mission 21 supports women's groups in the particularly affected Mbarali district.
-Together, gardens and tree nurseries are created in which particularly heat-resistant plants and trees are grown and later planted.
+Together they create gardens and tree nurseries in which particularly heat-resistant plants and trees are grown and later planted.
 This counteracts soil erosion and improves the microclimate.
 Additional well drillings not only ensure the irrigation of the new plantations, but also supply the local people with clean drinking water.

 Agriculture and securing livelihoods